jakubkid/trafficSign/writeup.md

 #### 3. Model training

 To train the model, I used AdamOptimizer to minimize loss operation of training set.
 I set batch size to 128 and with 20 epochs.
-Learning rate was started with 0.001 and after each epoch it is halved if validation accuracy dropped.
+Learning rate started with 0.001 and after each epoch it is halved if validation accuracy dropped.
 See log of training below:

 >EPOCH 1 ...
 >Validation Accuracy = 0.751